 Reserve Price.

-In any PR Auction, a Shipper may bid for up to five tranches of PRs provided that its bid price for each tranche ($ per PR) must be different.
+In any PR Auction, a Shipper may bid for up to five tranches of PRs provided that its bid price for each tranche ($ per PR per Day) must be different.
 Promptly following each PR Auction, First Gas will rank all valid bids in descending order of bid price, treating bids for different tranches of PRs as separate bids.
 First Gas will then allocate:

 to the highest price bidder the number of PRs equal to the lesser of the number it bid for and the number on offer; and